-Lots of people assume that cats don’t need baths or brushing.
+Lots of people think that cats don’t need baths or brushing.
 Despite the well-known stereotype of cats’ aversion to water, regular baths can be helpful for almost all cats and all cats will benefit from regular brushing.
 So, what cats need grooming?
 Are there any types or breeds of cats that need special attention when it comes to bathing, brushing and grooming?

 Certain breeds and mixed breeds with long, thick coats benefit from regular bathing, which can help cut down on matting.
 Brushing and combing for these breeds is also important, but the cleaner the coat is, the less it will tangle and mat.
 Birmans, Maine Coons, Norwegian Forest Cats, Persians, Himalayans, Ragdolls and Siberians all have long, dense coats that require frequent brushing and regular bathing.